cablelabs/order/documentation/order.md

 # Order

-This repository contains an Order API that meets the business requirements documented by the Joint OBF OS/MEF LSO Sonata Ordering Team.
+This repository contains an example Order API that meets the business requirements documented by the Joint OBF OS/MEF Ordering Team.
-This API conforms to the business requirements stated in the Carrier Ethernet Ordering Technical Specification located in [LSO Sonata - Ethernet Ordering (Joint MEF-ATIS OBF)](https://wiki.mef.net/display/AL/Ethernet+Ordering+Contributions), inclusive of CfC comments resolved as of 2/27/2016.
+This API conforms to the business requirements, inclusive of CfC comments resolved as of 2/27/2016.

-The CfC comments are located in [LSO Sonata - Ethernet Ordering (Joint MEF-ATIS OBF)](https://wiki.mef.net/display/AL/Ethernet+Ordering+Contributions) in a spreadsheet called CfCBComments-Ordering-consolidated.

-The Order state machine that is being used by the Joint OBF OS/MEF LSO Sonata Ordering Project is provided below.
-This state machine is based upon TMForum Order State machine, and will need to be revised (either by TMForum, or the Joint OBF OS/MEF LSO Sonata Ordering Team) to fully meet the needs defined in then Carrier Ethernet Ordering Technical Specification.
+The Order state machine is provided below.
+This state machine is based upon TMForum Order State machine, and will need to be revised (either by TMForum, or the Joint OBF OS/MEF LSO Sonata Ordering Team) to fully meet the needs of Carrier Ethernet Ordering.
 ![Order State Machine](MEF_OrderStateDiagram.png)

 ##API